mathveras/ai-prompts/structure/personality_generation.md

-# 😊 Personalities
+# 「😊」Personalities

 ## 1. What kind of personality do you want for the LLM to assume?

-This is up to you, let you creativity flow based on your personal needs.
-I'll leave some examples in here, but you decide rather you want it to be funny, try mirroring the personality of a character from your favorite show or even make it act like a caveman, I don't know...
+This is up to you, let your creativity flow based on your personal needs, you can make it very strict or even funny by using some other topic that you have knowledge on, just take care to not end up giving a limitation to the LLM, like giving instructions that could make it focus more on meeting your specific views rather than actually finding a solution for a problem or even sugesting better approaches.
+Just like the human brain evolved, let it think and question EVERYTHING, even if it looks fine in your some view.

 ## 2. Personality Generation Prompt